 - Once you have your week (or month) planned out, check it over to make sure it is correct & you aren't forgetting anything!
 Recipes & ingredients are in yellow, green, and blue.
 Notes are in white.
 You may notice on the 7th, Breakfast Skillet is in white, followed by a yellow list of ingredients.
 I don't need a recipe for that, but I do need to remember to pick up those items.
 At the end of each day is a note section.
 Use it to create notes for yourself, like pull roast from the freezer, or chop up veggies for breakfast.

 - After you've gone over your menu, it's time to prepare your shopping list.
 This is my least favorite part of meal planning, but Plan to Eat makes it so easy!
 Adjust your list to add things you need & delete things you already have on hand.
 There is a restore button in case you accidentally delete the wrong thing or realize someone used all the ground beef.
-You can either export the list & import into Out of Milk (like I do) or print it (like my husband).
+You can either export the list & import into Out of Milk or print it.

 - If you chose to print, you can even include a recipe key.
 This way, if the store doesn't have anything you need for a recipe you can look at the other items and see if you can substitute it or quickly plan a replacement meal, and avoid buying things you don't need now.